Adityaakr/OneTrueId/README.md

 5. Submit a pull request to the main repository.
 ```

-Let me know if there are any additional tweaks you'd like!
+You can directly copy and paste this into your GitHub README file.
+Let me know if you need further adjustments!